p-dimi/api-endpoint-for-database-requests/README.md

 # api-endpoint-for-database-requests
-Django based Rest API endpoint for retrieving specified information from a database
+Django based Rest API endpoint for retrieving specified information from a database.

+This repo is an experiment in the creation of a completely custom handler and parser app, with the intention to break down the processes and mechanisms involved for better understanding.
+The intention was *not* to make clean production level code.

 This is a Rest API written in Django and Python, with a custom handler, capable of receiving GET requests and sending back information from a database according to the parameters specified in the request URL.